-Uninsured New Yorkers can apply for coverage through NY State of Health or directly to insurers during a special enrollment period that ends December 31, 2020.
+Uninsured New Yorkers can apply for coverage through NY State of Health or directly to insurers during a special enrollment period that has been extended to March 31.

 Individuals can enroll in other state-sponsored programs such as Medicaid, Essential Plan and Child Health Plus, at any time.

 Remote medical care, known as telemedicine or telehealth, is when a patient and a provider communicate by audio, video or text messaging.
 BCBS health plans have expanded telehealth coverage to all plan members and waived any member cost-share responsibility for telemedicine services, regardless of the medical issue.

 If your provider does not offer telehealth services, BCBS plans can help.

 Latest State Directives

 - Visit ny.gov/vaccine to get the facts on the COVID-19 Vaccine in New York.